openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 ----------------------------- SNIP ---------------------------------
 ```

-One can also use template variables in the CR that are correctly templatized by DKMO in the final manifest.
+One can also use template variables in the CR that are correctly templatized by SROv2 in the final manifest.
 DKOM does a 2 pass templatizing, 1st pass is to inject the variable intot the manifest and the second pass it templatize this given variable.
 Even if we do not know the runtime information beforehand of an cluster we can use it in a CR.

 #### DriverContainer Manifests

 The third part of enablement are the manifests for the DriverContainer.
-DKMO provides a set of predefined manifests that are completely templatized and DKMO updates each tag with runtime and meta information.
+SROv2 provides a set of predefined manifests that are completely templatized and SROv2 updates each tag with runtime and meta information.
 They can be used for any kernel module.
-Each Pod has a ConfigMap as an entrypoint, this way custom commands or modification can be easily added to any container running with DKMO.
+Each Pod has a ConfigMap as an entrypoint, this way custom commands or modification can be easily added to any container running with SROv2.
 See [https://red.ht/34ubzq3](https://red.ht/34ubzq3) for a complete list of annotations and template parameters.

-To ensure that a DriverContainer is successfully running DKMO provides several annotations to steer the behaviour of deployment.
+To ensure that a DriverContainer is successfully running SROv2 provides several annotations to steer the behaviour of deployment.
 We can enforce an ordered startup of different stages.
 If the drivers are not loaded it makes no sense to startup e.g. a DevicePlugin it will simply fail and all other dependent resources as well.

-DriverContainers can be annotated and are telling DKMO to wait for full deployment of DaemonSets or Pods.
-DKMO watches the status of the resources.
+DriverContainers can be annotated and are telling SROv2 to wait for full deployment of DaemonSets or Pods.
+SROv2 watches the status of the resources.
 Some DriverContainers can be in a running state but are executing some scripts before being fully operational.
-DKMO provides a special annotation for the manifest to look for a specific regex in the container logs to match before declaring a DriverContainer as operational.
+SROv2 provides a special annotation for the manifest to look for a specific regex in the container logs to match before declaring a DriverContainer as operational.
 This way we can guarantee that drivers are loaded and subsequent resources are running successfully.

 #### Supporting Disconnected Environments

-DKMO will first try to pull a DriverContainer.
-If the DriverContainer does not exist, DKMO will kick off a BuildConfig to build the DriverContainer on the cluster.
+SROv2 will first try to pull a DriverContainer.
+If the DriverContainer does not exist, SROv2 will kick off a BuildConfig to build the DriverContainer on the cluster.
 Administrators could build a DriverContainer upfront and push it to an internal registry.
 If is able to pull it, it will ignore the BuildConfig and try to deploy another DriverContainer if specified (ImageContentSourcePolicy).

 ### Operator Metrics & Alerts